Get CMP Credit Here

 Costs: $4,400; includes a one-year MPI membership

 Many consider the CMM, which is offered by Meeting Professionals International, an industry master's degree.
 Taught by Indiana University faculty, the program is held twice a year and features 15 weeks of course instruction followed by a capstone project.
 Typically, the first week of CMM instruction is held at the university's Bloomington campus, with the following 14 weeks conducted online.
-But due to COVID-19, the spring 2020 course, which began in late March, is all online.
+An on-site course is still expected to be held in late October, but MPI has also added a completely virtual course option which will be taught in December.

 "My experience has been 10,000 times more than what I thought it was going to be,” says Cindy Villa, CMM, vice president and director of meetings and events for Transamerica, who was promoted two levels after receiving her certification last fall.
 “This certification really does give you that next layer of respect and professional growth, and helps with how you're perceived.
 I was able to show my new boss what I bring to the table and that I’m not just a meeting planner, I’m a part of his executive team."